nigeleke/letters-and-numbers/README.md

 ## Docker

 An simple example used for a Docker presentation.
-Brings togehter the Scala and Rust examples in a simple client/server example.
-The front-end uses [Rust](https://www.rust-lang.org/) / [Yew](https://yew.rs/) and the backend uses [Scala](https://scala-lang.org/) / [http4s](https://http4s.org/).
+Brings the Scala together with a new Elm frontend in a simple client/server example.
+The front-end uses [Elm](https://elm-lang.org/) (current TBD on compontentisation - elm-ui versus elm-widgets) and the backend uses [Scala](https://scala-lang.org/) / [http4s](https://http4s.org/).